Franklin905/Franklin905.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Graduated with a M.S. degree from National Taiwan University
+Graduate with a M.S. degree from National Taiwan University!
+Start working as a research assistant in the same lab!